kaazing/java.client/amqp-0-9-1/README.md

 # Using KAAZING Gateway or any RFC-6455 Endpoint

-You can use an RFC-6455 endpoint, such KAAZING Gateway, to connect to a back-end service.
+You can use an RFC-6455 endpoint, such as KAAZING Gateway, to connect to a back-end service.
 To learn how to administer the Gateway, its configuration files, and security, see the documentation on [developer.kaazing.com](http://developer.kaazing.com/documentation/5.0/index.html).

 # Learning How to Develop Client Applications

-To learn how to develop client applications with these projects, see the documentation on [developer.kaazing.com](http://developer.kaazing.com/documentation/5.0/index.html).
+To learn how to develop client applications with this project, see the documentation on [developer.kaazing.com](http://developer.kaazing.com/documentation/5.0/index.html).

 # View a Running Demo

-To view demos of clients built with these projects, see [kaazing.org](http://kaazing.org/)
+To view demos of clients built with this project, see [kaazing.org](http://kaazing.org/)